webtranslateit/webtranslateit/README.md

 * Restart your application for the changes to take effect.
 You should see something like this in the logs:

       Looking for fr translations...
       Done.
 Response code: 304

 * That’s it!

 ## Supported Rails Versions

-The plugin currently has been tested against the following version of Rails:
+The gem currently has been tested against the following version of Rails:

 * 2.3.4
 * 2.3.5

-Please open a discussion on [the support forum](https://webtranslateit.com/forum) if you're using a version of Rails that is not listed above and the plugin is not working properly.
+Please open a discussion on [the support forum](https://webtranslateit.com/forum) if you're using a version of Rails that is not listed above and the gem is not working properly.

 ## What is Web Translate It anyway?